gravitational/teleport/rfd/0144-client-tools-updates.md

 The original client tools binaries won't be overwritten.
 Instead, an additional binary will be downloaded and stored in `~/.tsh/bin` with `0755` permissions.

-A hash of the binary will be performed and checked against a known value to ensure the file has not been corrupted during download.
+To validate the binaries have not been corrupted during download, a hash of the archive will be checked against the expected value.
+The expected hash value comes from the archive download path with `.sha256` appended.

 To enable concurrent operation of client tools, a locking mechanisms utilizing [syscall.Flock](https://pkg.go.dev/syscall#Flock) (for Linux and macOS) and [LockFileEx](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-lockfileex) (for Windows) will be used.